 DO DO NOT Make clear your position in terms of confidentiality from the outset Sensitively explore what the pupil means by their question or what they hope will happen following a disclosure Sensitively explore what their parents or carers know and feel and encourage the pupil to consider sharing this information with their parents or carers if you feel it would be in the child's best interest - offer support for this as appropriate Stay calm and keep things in perspective Encourage them to talk openly Listen carefully in a non-judgemental manner being sensitive to how they may be feeling Ask open ended questions - eg: "How do you feel?" rather than: "Are you angry?"
-Encourage them to assess any risk and explore their options Only answer a question if you are sure that the information is accurate, directing the pupil to other sources if necessary Consider whether a written record of the discussion is needed Seek advice from colleagues as appropriate - this should be done in a way that confidentiality is maintained until clarity of what further action is necessary is obtained Offer to talk with the pupil again if they feel that that would be helpful
+Promise to maintain confidentiality as this may not be possible Overreact Overwhelm them with a stream of closed questions Ask leading questions Be judgemental Give inaccurate information Expect young people to share your own views Make sweeping generalisations Encourage them to assess any risk and explore their options Only answer a question if you are sure that the information is accurate, directing the pupil to other sources if Offer to talk with the pupil again if they feel that that would be helpful